 - No criminal record

-Section 10 of the Crimes (Sentencing Procedure) Act provides a mechanism where an offender can avoid a criminal record despite pleading guilty, or being found guilty, of a criminal offence.
+Section 10 dismissals and conditional release orders of the Crimes (Sentencing Procedure) Act provides a mechanism where an offender can avoid a criminal record despite pleading guilty, or being found guilty, of a criminal offence.

-The case of Cramp v R NSWCCA 50 at 52 is states that the need for general deterrence means that a section 10 will rarely be appropriate for firearms offences, despite the impact of a conviction.
+The case of Cramp v R NSWCCA 50 at 52 is states that the need for general deterrence means that a section 10 dismissals or conditional release orders will rarely be appropriate for firearms offences, despite the impact of a conviction.